-For a suit to look great and feel comfortable, you need to match it to your body type.
-So, which would you fit best: skinny, slim or tailored?
+For a suit to look great and feel comfortable, you need to match your prom suit to your body type and your personal style.
+So, which would you fit best: slim or tailored?

-Defined by a tailored, narrow fit around the shoulder, chest, waist and sleeve, the slim fit look is finished off with tapered trouser legs to create a sharp silhouette that’s just a touch more relaxed than a skinny fit.
-It’s a look that works well for men with a slight, slim or medium build and you’ll find it on brands like DKNY and French Connection.
+Defined by a close fit around the shoulder, chest and waist, the slim fit look is finished off with narrow arms and legs to create a sharp silhouette that’s just a touch more relaxed than a skinny fit.
+It’s a look that works well for men with a slight, slim or medium build and you’ll find it on brands like French Connection as well as Moss London.

-Our tailored fit has all the hallmarks of traditional British tailoring with a mid-length jacket that’s nipped in at the waist, mid-width lapels and slightly tapered trousers for a polished look.
-Used on our Moss 1851 suits as well as Ted Baker, this fit has wide appeal as it makes the most of slim, regular or large builds.
+Our tailored prom suit fit has all the hallmarks of traditional British tailoring with a mid-length jacket that’s cut to define your shoulders and taper through the waist, arms and legs for a polished look.
+Used on our Moss 1851 suits as well as Ted Baker, this fit has wide appeal as it makes the most of slim, regular or larger builds.

 2 – Measure around the broadest part of your chest, making sure that the tape is just below the armpit and above your shoulder blades.
-Keep the tape flat and parallel to the ground.
+Keep the tape flat against your body and parallel to the ground.

 3 – For jackets and blazers, measure around your natural waistline (the narrowest part of your waist).
 For trousers, measure from the widest part of your waist, roughly 6cm below your natural waistline.

 4 – Relax your arms down by your side.
 Measure from the tip of your shoulder and down your arm to where you want your cuff to sit.
 Your jacket sleeve should sit pretty much bang on your wrist bone, while your shirt cuff should be 1-2cm longer.

 5 – Measure from the inside leg at the crotch to where you want your trouser hem to sit on your shoe.
 For a tailored look, your trousers should sit on top of your shoe, with no crease or one crease maximum at the hem.
 For a modern, cropped look, aim for just above your ankle bone.